Alice Babs

-Hildur Alice Nilsson (26 January 1924 – 11 February 2014), known by her stage name Alice Babs, was a Swedish singer and actress.
+Hildur Alice Nilson (26 January 1924 – 11 February 2014), known by her stage name Alice Babs, was a Swedish singer.
 She worked in a wide number of genres – Swedish folklore, Elizabethan songs and opera.
 While she was best known internationally as a jazz singer, Babs also competed as Sweden's first annual competition entrant in the Eurovision Song Contest 1958.
 In 1972 she was named Sweden's Royal Court Singer, the first non-opera singer as such.

 Career

 After making her breakthrough in the film Swing it, magistern! ('Swing It, Teacher!', 1940), she appeared in more than a dozen Swedish-language films.
 Despite being cast as the well-behaved, good-hearted, cheerful girl, the youth culture forming with Babs as its icon caused outrage among members of the older generation.
 A vicar called the Babs cult the "foot and mouth disease of cultural life".

 A long and productive period of collaboration with Duke Ellington began in 1963.
 Among other works, Babs participated in performances of Ellington's second and third Sacred Concerts which he had written originally for her.
 Her voice had a range of more than three octaves; Ellington said that when she was not available to sing the parts that he had written for her, he had to use three different singers.

 In 1963, her recording of "After You've Gone" (Fontana) reached No. 29 on the British New Musical Express charts.

 In 1972, she contributed to the recording of "Auntie", a Dutch song commemorating the beginning of British Broadcasting Corporation's radio broadcasts 50 years before.